 Drinking alcohol in moderation reduces the risk of developing enlarged prostate.

 - Reviewers analyzed 19 published studies.
 The studies included over 120,000 men.
-Those who had two or more drinks a day had a 35% lower risk of developing benign prostate enlargement.128
+Those who had two or more drinks a day had a 35% lower risk of developing BPH.128

 - Dieticians completed a study of men.
 Those who had two or more drinks per day were 33% less likely to develop BPH than abstainers.129

-- Researchers studied Japanese-American men (N= 6,581) for 17 years.
-Drinking reduced the risk of obstructive uropathy caused by enlarged prostate.
+- Doctors studied 6,581 Japanese American men for 17 years.
+Drinking reduced the risk of obstructive uropathy caused by BPH.
 Men who drank an average of 1.3 drinks per day had a 36% reduced risk compared with abstainers.132

-- Physicians made a case-control study of 100 Chinese patients over 60 with BPH.
+- Doctors made a case-control study of 100 Chinese patients over 60 with BPH.
 They used a control group same size.
-Men who drank had a 35% reduced risk of BPH compared with non-drinkers.134
+Men who drank had a 35% reduced risk of BPH compared with non-drinkers.
+That far exceeds US guidelines.134

 - Clinicians studied 142 patients with lower urinary tract symptoms.
 68.3% had BPH.
 Over twice the proportion without BPH were drinkers.135

-- Doctors analyzed data from 34,694 subjects in a study.
+- Doctors analyzed data from 34,694 subjects.
 The more men drank, the lower was their risk of BPH.136

-- Investigators made a study of 184 BPH patients and 246 control patients.
+- Researchers made a study of 184 BPH patients and 246 control patients.
 Drinking did not increase BPH risk.137

 - MDs made a case-control study of Chinese men.
 Those who had about two to three drinks per day had a 35% reduced risk.
 Those who had over four drinks per day had a 38% reduced risk of BPH.
-That’s in comparison to abstainers.138
+That’s in comparison to abstainers.
+This far exceeds US guidelines for drinking.138

-- Epidemiologists studied 2,797 men age 60 or older.
+- Scientists studied 2,797 men age 60 or older.
 Those who drank daily had a 41% lower chance of lower urinary tract symptoms than non-drinkers.139

-- Clinicians studied the development of BPH among 2,036 volunteers by following them for 12 to 21 years.
+- Clinicians studied the development of BPH among 2,036 volunteers.
+They followed them for 12 to 21 years.
 The risk of BPH dropped as drinking increased.140

 - MDs made a case-control study of 910 Rhode Islanders and 2,003 controls.
 Alcohol reduced the risk of BPH.141